Sara Head: Career history

 Head was born in Cardiff, Wales, in 1980 and grew up in Beddau near Pontypridd.
 She was educated at Bryn Celynnog Comprehensive School.
 At the age of 15 Head became paraplegic after contracting a virus.
-She initially took up wheelchair basketball, but switched to table tennis after a boyfriend introduced her to the sport around 2000.
+She initially took up wheelchair basketball, but switched to table tennis after her then boyfriend introduced her to the sport around 2000.
 Head's ability at the sport brought her to the attention of Disability Sport Wales who encouraged her to keep training at the sport and also introduced her to Paralympian Jim Munkley.
-By 2002, under the coaching of Munkley, Head had shown enough talent to be selected for the Wales team at the 2002 Commonwealth Games in Manchester.
+By 2002, under the coaching of Munkley, she had shown enough talent to be selected for the Wales team at the 2002 Commonwealth Games in Manchester.

-Although Head did not medal in Manchester by 2004 she had won the Hungarian Open and two years later she again represented Wales at the 2006 Commonwealth Games.
+Although Head did not medal in Manchester, by 2004 she had won the Hungarian Open and two years later she again represented Wales at the 2006 Commonwealth Games.
 By 2009 she had teamed up with Jane Campbell and along with Leanne Stephen the three women took the women's team class 3 bronze at the 2009 European Championships in Genoa, Italy.
 Head and Campbell were joined by Cathy Mitton for the 2010 World Para Table Tennis Championships in Gwangju, Korea, and on this occasion they took the gold medal in the women's team class 1–3.
 Head and Campbell took another gold medal in the women's team class 3 event at the 2011 European Championships in Croatia and the following year the two won silver at the China Open.
-In 2012 Head picked up two bronze medals at the Lignano Open in Italy, in the team and the individual class 3 women's event.
+In 2012 Head picked up two bronze medals at the Lignano Open in Italy, in the team and the individual class 3 women's events.